cygni/aoc_example/day20/README.md

 This shows the basics of the setup needed to participate in the Cygnified AoC with your solution for a given day (in this case day 20 because we are in the `day20` directory). **The directory structure is important.**

 The setup must include a `Dockerfile` that includes the solution source code.
-Your `Dockerfile` must include a `COPY` statement that copies `input.txt` (and possibly other files) from the root of `day20` (in this case) into your image.
-We will insert (or replace an existing) `input.txt` before creating the image, so uploading it to Github is not necessary (but not prohibited, either).
-The reason for this is that we use the same input for everyone, in order to be as fair as possible.
+Your `Dockerfile` must include a `COPY` statement that copies `input.txt` (and possibly other files) from the root of `day02` (in this case) into your image.
+That is, we will use your individual `puzzle input` provided by Advent of Code when analysing your solution.

 From all this magic setup, the Cygnified AoC-engine can create a valid image and you're in the game (and that's awesome).